hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > Of certain dances that they advertise,
 >
-> That ne'er before met those professors eyes;
+> That never before met those professors eyes;
 >
 > And what's still more, they canvass while they're there,
 >